Updated July 5, 2023

 Step 2: The Internet protocol asks ARP to create an ARP request message that contains information like sender physical address, receiver physical address field is filled with 0s, the sender IP address and receiver IP address.

 Step 3: ARP request message is sent to the data link layer where the message is encapsulated in the frame using the sender’s physical address as a source address and broadcast address as a destination address.

-Step 6: When the sender receives a reply message from the target it knows the physical address of the target.
+Step 6: When the sender receives a reply message from the target, it knows the target’s physical address.

-Step 7: Now the IP Datagram carries data for the target machine that is encapsulated and sends in the unicast form to the destination.
+Step 7: Now, the IP Datagram carries data for the target machine encapsulated and sent in the unicast form to the destination.

 Below is the list of four cases where address resolution protocol services can be used.

 From the above picture, we can see that the sender is a host and wants to send a packet to another host that lies on the same network.
 In this case, mapping the logical address to the physical address is a destination IP address should be in the datagram header.

 As we can see in the above picture, the sender is a host and wants to send a packet to another host that lies on another network.
 In this case, the sender host looks into the routing table to find the next host’s IP address for the destination.
 Thus, the host’s IP address becomes the logical address that must be mapped to a physical address.
 If the sender host does not have a routing table, it looks at the default host’s IP address.